felipenoris/XLSX.jl/docs/src/tutorial.md

 !!! warning

-    The `read-write` mode is known to produce some data loss.
-See [#159](https://github.com/felipenoris/XLSX.jl/issues/159).
+    The `read-write` mode is known occasionally to produce some data loss.
+See [#159](https://github.com/felipenoris/XLSX.jl/issues/159) (now fixed!)

     Simple data should work fine.
-Users are advised to use this feature with caution when working with formulas and charts.
+Users are advised to use this feature with caution when working with charts.

 ### Export Tabular Data from a Worksheet